 - Easy to screw on and off a lens

-- High price may dissuade beginner and casual photographers
+- The high price may dissuade beginner and casual photographers

-Image quality is excellent – you’ll notice a slight color cast that can be easily fixed if you shoot RAW – and build quality is outstanding.
-10 stops of light-blocking power let you shoot in broad daylight for several seconds even at larger apertures.
+Image quality is excellent – you’ll notice a slight color cast, but it can be easily fixed if you shoot RAW – and build quality is outstanding.
+The 10 stops of light-blocking power let you shoot in broad daylight for several seconds even at larger apertures.
 You can get creative with long exposures, and by closing down your aperture and leaving the shutter open for 20 or 30 seconds, you can eliminate moving objects and passersby.

 - Relatively inexpensive compared to other 10-stop ND filters

 - Good build quality